-Léopold Eyharts underwent two short-duration training sessions at the Yuri Gagarin Cosmonaut Training Centre near Moscow in 1991 and 1993, and took part in an evaluation of Russian 'Buran' Space Shuttle training in Moscow, where he flew in the Tupolev 154 Buran in-flight simulator.
+Léopold had two training sessions at the Yuri Gagarin Cosmonaut Training Centre near Moscow, Russia, in 1991 and 1993.
+He took part in an evaluation of the Buran [JH3] Space Shuttle training in Moscow, where he flew in the Tupulev 154 Buran simulator.

-In July 1994, he was assigned as a back-up crewmember for the Franco-Russian Cassiopée space flight, flown in August 1996, and in December 1996, he was selected for the CNES follow-on scientific space Pégase mission to Mir, from 29 January to 19 February 1998.
+In July 1994, Léopold was assigned as backup crew for the French–Russian Cassiopée spaceflight, which took place in August 1996.
+In December 1996 he was selected for CNES’ mission Pegase, which took place from 29 January to 19 February 1998.

-Léopold Eyharts received technical assignments within NASA Astronaut Office at JSC.
-He is currently working in the ISS Operations Branch as a section chief for ISS systems, software and on board information technology.
+Léopold received technical assignments from NASA’s Astronaut Office at the Johnson Space Center.
+He worked in the International Space Station Operations Branch as a section chief for Space Station systems, software and on board information technology.